Xbox Series X/S Controller Is Just $40 and Works on PC, Too

 The Xbox Series X and Series S may be hard to find, but the new Xbox controller sure isn't.
-It's on sale ahead of the best Black Friday tech deals at Best Buy, where it can be found for as low as $39.99.
+It's on sale ahead of the best Cyber Monday tech deals at Best Buy, where it can be found for as low as $39.99.

 Xbox Series X/S Controller: was $59.99, now $39.99 at Best Buy